openhealthcare/opal/doc/docs/reference/javascript_helpers.md

 #### date-of-birth

 Creates an input field that assumes to base field is a moment and handles validation and parsing.
-It assumes no one is born in the future or is over 150 years old
+It assumes no one is born in the future or is over 150 years old.

 ### Angular Filters